madison-college-rails/git-workshop-spring-2014/BASICS.md

 # You have not pushed your commit yet, so you can still change it to follow the remote repo's history.
 # It is called "rebasing" your commit.
 Your commit is re-applied after the existing history.
 git rebase origin/master

+# Your commit now follows the remote repo's history.
+git graph

+# And you can push it.
+git push origin master
 ```